DocsReleasesCommunityGuidesBlog

 $ ls -F

-Now, while inside the helloworld/ directory, we create the workdir/ folder, which will store the Unikraft core kernel from this repository, along with the libs/ directory which should store all of the external libraries the applications depends on, cloned from the lib- repos of the Unikraft organization.
-Since the helloworld application is fairly simple, it does not use any external library, so we can leave the libs/ directory empty.
+Now, while inside the c-hello/ directory, we run the setup.sh script to create the workdir/ folder, which will store the Unikraft core kernel from this repository, along with the libs/ directory which should store all of the external libraries the applications depends on, cloned from the lib- repos of the Unikraft organization.
+Since the c-hello application is fairly simple, it does not use any external library, so there will be no libs/ directory.

 Configuration#

-Now that we have our setup ready, we can head back to the helloworld/ directory and start configuring our application!
+Now that we have our setup ready, we can start configuring our application!

 $ make menuconfig